MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Norway/how-to-use-one-vat-code-in-journals.md

 ---
-    title: How to Use One VAT Code in Journals | Microsoft Docs
+    title: How to Use One VAT Code in Journals
     description: In Norway, you can use the feature one VAT code in a journal, so that you can post VAT by using a single field, **VAT Code**.
 After it is set up, the one VAT code is a quick way to fill in the commonly used VAT fields.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na